adrwxyz/adrw.xyz/content/posts/finance/rent-to-own.md

 Another [video from Community Legal Services of Philadelphia](https://youtu.be/BBoAkglLM0I) explained one of their cases of a naive tenant-buyer entering into a poorly documented fraudulent RTO deal, and finding out she had been burned by it when she got notice that the house she was living in and believed to be renting-to-own was being set up for Sheriff Sale (it was being foreclosed) and the owner-investor was unreachable and never to be seen again.

-Surprisingly though, the conclusion of the legal case was that the naive tenant-buyer found a new RTO deal and used the legal services to confirm that the agreement was legitimate and the terms were fair.
-This led me to believe that though RTOs can be both exploitive and legal, or fraudulent and illegal, there are cases where the tenant-buyer is happy, thankful, and financially benefits from a legitimate RTO deal.
+Surprisingly though, the conclusion of the legal case was not that the tenant-buyer swore to never trust an RTO again.
+Instead, the naive tenant-buyer found a new RTO deal and used the legal services to confirm that the agreement was legitimate and the terms were fair.

+The persistence of the tenant-buyer to find and stick with RTOs led me to believe that though RTOs can be both exploitive and legal, or fraudulent and illegal, there are cases where the tenant-buyer is happy, thankful, and financially benefits from a legitimate RTO deal.

 ### Educational